Angelica Hale: Early life

-Angelica Hale was born in Atlanta, Georgia on July 31, 2007, to American father James Hale, and Filipina mother Eva Bolando.
+Angelica Hale was born on July 31, 2007 and was living in Atlanta, Georgia in 2019.
+Her father's name is James, and her mother's name is Eva.

-At the age of four, Hale contracted a severe bacterial pneumonia, causing septic shock and multiple organ failure, including her kidneys, and suffered permanent scarring on her right lung.
+At the age of four, Hale contracted a severe bacterial pneumonia causing septic shock and multiple organ failure, including her kidneys, and suffered permanent scarring on her right lung.
 She was placed in a medically-induced coma, transferred from Children's Healthcare of Atlanta Scottish Rite to Children's Healthcare of Atlanta Egleston, and placed on ECMO life-support.
 After spending 12 days on ECMO and 80 days in the hospital recovering, she was released to go home on April 24, 2012.
 On September 13, 2013 after spending a year and a half on dialysis, Hale received a life-saving kidney transplant from her mother.

 Soon afterwards, Hale began taking singing lessons with vocal coach Tara Simon in Alpharetta, Georgia.
 She then won a singing competition for five- to nine-year-olds, and has performed for many charitable functions, such as Children's Miracle Network Hospitals and Children's Healthcare of Atlanta.